zeekus/textfiles/pschism_build_document_with_spack.md

 - Since we have intelmpi pre-installed from AWS Pcluster on Centos, we just tell spack about it.
   Note spack, replies back that it linking it with libfabric an external module.
 This gets linked due to the package.yaml dependancy we created earlier.

-[ ] Tell spack to install the IntelMPI library.
+- [ ] Tell spack to install the IntelMPI library.
 Note, we are using an external, so this just creates a refernce in the spack catalog.
+      If we end up with duplicates when running 'spack find' later we may need to delete one of these.

 ```bash
 spack install intel-oneapi-mpi@2021.9.0%intel@2021.6.0